 Sustaining Good Sex: How to Want What You Already Have

-Posted in Happiness, Sex on February 14, 2013 | Leave a Comment »
+Posted in Happiness, Sex on February 14, 2013 | 1 Comment »

 Meatloaf told us we should love the one we’re with … but that’s uninspiring.
 How do you not just love the one you’re with, but DESIRE him, long term, in a committed and intimate way?
 How do you WANT him?
 Not just today, but for the decades to come?
 It seems like Valentine’s Day is more »